This story was updated on Dec. 1, 2017.

-Ricardo Flores, M.D., clinical director of the Cancer and Hematology Centers at Texas Children’s Hospital The Woodlands, was at work on Sept.
-20 when the Category 4 storm hit his homeland.
+Ricardo Flores, M.D., clinical director of the Cancer and Hematology Centers at Texas Children’s Hospital The Woodlands, was at work when the storm hit his homeland.
 Flores had a busy clinical schedule that day and was trying not to worry incessantly about his family and friends back home.
 That proved impossible.

-Just across the interstate at Houston Methodist The Woodlands Hospital, neurointerventional radiologist Mario Polo, M.D., Flores’ medical-school-buddy-turned-lifelong-friend who had just moved from Puerto Rico in March, was also deep in his workday.
-Polo tried to stay informed through news apps and social media, and he and Flores updated each other throughout the day via text.
-Once the island’s power grid crashed, both doctors were inundated with frantic calls from their loved ones who were waiting out the storm and could no longer watch the news.
+Just across the interstate at Houston Methodist The Woodlands Hospital, neurointerventional radiologist Mario Polo, M.D., Flores’ medical-school-buddy-turned-lifelong-friend who had just relocated from Puerto Rico in March, was also deep in his workday.
+Polo tried to stay informed about the hurricane through news apps and social media, and he and Flores updated each other throughout the day via text.
+Once the island’s power grid crashed, both doctors were inundated with frantic calls from their loved ones who were waiting out the storm and could no longer

 “They were calling us and asking for an update because it looked so bad outside,” Flores said.
 “The way that they kept describing it was like a tornado that doesn’t go away.
 The sound was awful and everything was breaking.”

-Flores couldn’t reach his mother for 10 days and Polo was worried sick about his 94-year-old grandmother who was recovering from a hip fracture.
+A few hours later, communication went dark.
+Flores couldn’t reach his mother for 10 days and Polo was worried sick about his 94-year-old grandmother, who was recovering from a hip fracture.
 Her nursing home had closed in anticipation of the storm, and his only solace was knowing that his uncle, a gastroenterologist, had taken her in.

 “That was heart-wrenching,” Polo said.
 “Just knowing that they were without electricity, without water, without communication—and with a 94-year-old who needed 24-hour medical care.”

 As the media continued to deliver news of the devastation, Flores and Polo felt restless; they wanted to help.
 The doctors reached out to other Puerto Rican professionals living in Houston and together created the group Texas United for Puerto Rico.
-They immediately started collecting relief supplies.
+The group immediately started collecting relief supplies.

-Beltrán and Correa, both Puerto Ricans and star members of the Houston Astros baseball team, were in the midst of the most exciting season in franchise history when Hurricane Maria hit.
-Both had family back home and, like Polo and Flores, could not afford to lose focus on their work as they awaited word from loved ones.
+Beltrán—who has since retired from Major League Baseball—and Correa were in the midst of the most exciting season in Astros history when Hurricane Maria hit.
+Both had family back in Puerto Rico and, like Polo and Flores, could not afford to lose focus on their work as they awaited word from loved ones.

 “We were naïve; we didn’t know the hurdles we were going to be facing,” Flores said.
 “But we realized right away that the main roadblock would be getting the supplies to Puerto Rico.
 People were amazing—the support we got.
 But getting it from here to there is a logistical nightmare.”

-Beltrán and Correa contacted Astros owner Jim Crane, who agreed to send two fully-loaded planes.
+Beltrán and Correa contacted Astros owner Jim Crane, who agreed to donate the Astros plane for two missions.
 By Monday, Sept.
 25, less than a week after Hurricane Maria hit, the group had sent thousands of pounds of goods to San Juan.

-The latest supply run on Oct.
-5 was made possible by United Airlines, who took Flores and Polo, along with members of the Houston City Council, on a Boeing 777-300 so that they could personally deliver 55,000 pounds of cargo, food, humanitarian relief and generators.
-More than 200 seats remained empty to accommodate the extra cargo weight.
-When the plane arrived on the island, Flores and Polo personally distributed the pallets to delivery trucks to ensure they reached their intended destination.
+A supply run on Oct.
+5 was made possible by United Airlines, taking Flores, Polo and members of Houston City Council on a Boeing 777-300 so they could personally deliver 55,000 pounds of food, humanitarian relief and generators.
+More than 200 seats on the plane remained empty to accommodate the extra cargo weight.
+When the plane arrived on the island, Flores and Polo personally distributed the pallets to delivery trucks to ensure they reached their intended destinations.

 The group is proud of the progress they’ve made, but they hope aid is increased in general—be it through other relief organizations or government programs—so that theirs becomes a drop in the bucket.

-On the United flight to Puerto Rico, one of the Houston city council members who accompanied them on the trip described it perfectly: “We are the people we have been waiting for.”
+On the United flight to Puerto Rico, a Houston City Council member described their conundrum perfectly: “We are the people we have been waiting for.”

 Anticipating a public health crisis

 Currently, Texas United for Puerto Rico has two separate warehouses in Houston filled with approximately half a million pounds of supplies.
-The group has set up a GoFundMe account for individuals hoping to help; the biggest need at this point is financial donations for planes and big-ticket items like generators, critical for an island that will be unable to fully restore power for months.
+The group has set up a GoFundMe account for individuals hoping to help; the biggest need at this point is financial donations for planes, fuel and big-ticket items like generators—critical for an island that will be unable to fully restore power for months.